navigating-the-darkweb/navigating-the-darkweb/docs/chapter3_i2p.rst

 ==================
 A Peer-to-Peer Network
 ----------------------
 I2P is designed as a peer-to-peer network where every user is a node of the global I2P network, which can be either a server that hosts a darknet service (called eepsites) or a client who accesses the servers and services hosted by other nodes.
-This is a significant difference from Tor, where only volunteers host a Tor node (see previous chapter).
+This is a significant difference from Tor, where only volunteers host a Tor node (see `previous chapter <chapter2_tor.html#the-tor-network>`_).

 Tunnels and the Network Database
 --------------------------------